Yunjusik/TBSD/README.md

 # TBSD
-trust based shard distribution algorithm
+trust based shard distribution algorithm with GAFT

 GAFT's mutation process has been changed to our purpose